lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-06-13-notes-on-value-stream-mapping.md

 A more detailed list by Karen Martin and Mike Osterling is shared towards the end of the article.

+A handout PDF that I used for a mapping activity can be found [here](/assets/pdf/Value_Stream_Mapping_Handout.pdf).

+The  can be found here.

 ### Summary metrics
 Once the metrics of each activity are listed, they can be summarized into a table consisting of:
 - Total process time (PT)